 Skip to main content

-vet ai discover scans the local system and project directory to build an inventory of AI tool usage signals.
-It detects coding agents, MCP servers, CLI tools, IDE extensions, and project configuration files, giving security teams visibility into what AI tooling is active across a development environment.
+vet ai discover is an alias for vet endpoint scan --kind ai-tool --kind agent-skill.
+It scans the local system and project directory to build an inventory of AI tool usage signals: coding agents, MCP servers, CLI tools, IDE extensions, project configuration files, and agent skills.
+When SafeDep credentials are configured, discovered items are synced to SafeDep Cloud’s Endpoint Hub automatically.
+See Inventory.

 Prerequisites